 Governor Musgrove has served in many leadership positions throughout his career of public service.
 During his time as a state senator, Governor Musgrove chaired the Education Committee.
 In 1998 he was recognized nationally as a leader among his peers, serving as chair of the National Conference of Lieutenant Governors.
 He served as chair of the Southern Regional Education Board, as the chair-elect for the Southern States Energy Board, on the National Board for Professional Teaching Standards and the Executive Committee for the Democratic Governors' Association, where he served as vice chair of policy.

 Governor Musgrove is active in volunteerism working with both Habitat for Humanity and Stewpot Community Services.
-He and his wife, Melody, are active members of First Baptist Church of Jackson, where both teach Sunday school.
+He and his wife, Melody, are active members of Parkway Hills United Methodist Church of Madison.
 They have four children and reside in Madison, MS.

 Chief Executive Officer, Community Care Network of Virginia Inc.

 Rene Cabral-Daniels is the CEO of Community Care Network of Virginia, Inc. She has a long history of championing the ability of rural residents to access quality health care.
 While employed as an HHS attorney for CMS, she was lead attorney for all rural health policies.
 Rene also directed Virginia's State Office of Rural Health and served as a board member of Virginia Rural Health Association.
 She is currently the acting Board Chair of a rural health center in Williamsburg, Virginia.

 Rene is a graduate of Tufts University as well as Yale School of Medicine where she earned a Masters in Public Health, and University of Virginia where she received her law degree.
 She is the wife of Taumi Daniels and mother to Arrianne, Allanna and Amarra Daniels.

 Administrator, Guadalupe County Hospital